-Recently one of our clients inspired us to launch an especial service specifically designed for dementia cases.
-It is a Daily Word-Puzzle with related words that we create using a third party software.
-The objective is to exercise the brain and memory through a challenging word puzzle with specific words of any particular event related to a specific context to the patient.
+Recently one of our clients inspired us to launch an exceptional service specifically designed for dementia cases.
+It is a personalized Word-Puzzle that we build using a third party software with words related to certain events of recent experiences.
+The objective is to exercise the brain and memory through challenging word puzzles with specific words to any particular event or experience of the patient.

 The operation is very simple.
-A member of the family send us via email from 5 to 20 words of any related topic and we build through a third party software, a word puzzle with these words.
+A member of the family send us via email, from 5 to 10 words of any related topic and we build a word puzzle with these words.
 (We can add several levels of difficulties depending on the level of the cognitive decline).

-Activities that exercise both sides of the brain also encourage the mental state foundation of the meditation stage.
-(To take out thoughts from past -Fear, trauma, distress and Future,- Anxiety).
-This state lets the senior feel calm and relaxed and will enable to be in a more Rest & Digest mood promoting healing, lowering inflammation, pain, blood pressure and all the benefits of this key stage,
+Activities that exercise both sides of the brain also encourage the mental state foundation of the meditation mode.
+(To take out thoughts from past like -fear, trauma, distress; and Future,- Anxiety).
+In this state of calm and relaxation, Rest & Digest will promote healing, lowering inflammation, pain, blood pressure and all the benefits of this critical pre-healing stage.

-Relaxation, Rest & Digest, Meditation and the fact that the senior is completing a task, such as solving one piece or an entire puzzle, releases dopamine in the brain.
-In addition to the feel-good effect, Dopamine also has the added benefits of improving motor skills, concentration, optimism, confidence and recollection – all beneficial to those with memory loss!
+Relaxation, meditation and the fact that the senior is completing a task, such as solving one piece or an entire puzzle, releases Dopamine in the brain.
+In addition to the feel-good effect, Dopamine also has the added benefits of improving motor skills, concentration, optimism, confidence, and recollection – all beneficial to those with memory loss!

-Finally, it is important to have the awareness that for people with dementia, feeling a sense of accomplishment can be rare.
+Finally, it is essential to understand that for people with dementia, feeling a sense of accomplishment can be rare.
 Their disease may limit them from doing the kinds of tasks they used to do with ease.
-A simple project, such as finishing a puzzle, can give them a big boost in pride and sense of purpose.
+A simple project, such as finishing a puzzle, can give them a big boost in pride and a sense of purpose.

-Please ask for your daily WordPuzzle.
-Share with experiences of your beloved, names of family members, special events and all the situations that might challenge the memory of your loved one.
-We will build the word puzzle and print it to be released through the caregiver or to your email.
-The benefits are overwhelming and the well being of your senior will the retribution and the reward we need at Assisting Hands.
+You will have it.
+At Assisting Hands, we would be glad to include your beloved one.
+Please ask for your weekly WordPuzzle.
+Share experiences, names of family members, special events and all the situations that might challenge the memory of your loved one.
+We build the word puzzle and print it to be released through the caregiver or to your email.
+The benefits are incredible, and you will have the retribution to participate actively in the stimulation.
+Email now and ask for a free demo of a personalized word puzzle. (email us to email@example.com.)